Maternity Leave for Contractors: Advice from 5 Self-Employed Moms

 4. Take as Much Time as You Need

-Erin Farrell Talbot is Founder and President of Farrell Talbot Consulting, and mom to two boys.
+Erin Farrell Talbot is the Founder and President of Farrell Talbot Consulting, and mom to two boys.
 She had her second son soon after starting her business and she planned a three-week maternity leave.
 “I was nervous to take any more time than that for fear of losing my clients, or that they would find alternative freelance support,” she says.

 However, it turned out that her clients were incredibly supportive and were even surprised that she took so little time off.
 “Looking back, I really needed more than the three weeks with my newborn and my family, and should’ve taken at least two months off, perhaps finding another freelancer to help support my workload and clients,” she reflects.